inyong37/Study/_Framework/readme.md

 # Framework

+### Framework vs. Library | [Reference] | [Reference]
+Inversion of Control is a key part of what makes a framework different to a library.
+A library is essentially a set of functions that you can call, these days usually organized into classes.
+Each call does some work and returns control to the client.

+A framework embodies some abstract design, with more behavior built in.
+In order to use it you need to insert your behavior into various places in the framework either by subclassing or by plugging in your own classes.
+The framework's code then calls your code at these points.

+Both of them define an API for programmers to use.
+To put those together, we can think of a library as a certain function of an application, a framework as the skeleton of the application, and an API as a connector to put those together.
+A typical development process normally starts with a framework and fills out functions defined in libraries using the API.

 ## [OpenCV](https://opencv.org/) | [GitHub](https://github.com/opencv/opencv)
 OpenCV was started at Intel in 1999 by Gary Bradsky, and the first release came out in 2000.
 Vadim Pisarevsky joined Gary Bradsky to manage Intel's Russian software OpenCV team.
 In 2005, OpenCV was used on Stanley, the vehicle that won the 2005 DARPA Grand Challenge.
 Later, its active development continued under the support of Willow Garage with Gary Bradsky and Vadim Pisarevsky leading the project.
 OpenCV now supports a multitud of algorithms related to Computer Vision and Machine Learning and is expanding day by day.